MichaelCurrin/dev-cheatsheets/cheatsheets/data/yaml/index.md

 # YAML

 YAML stands for YAML Ain't Markup Language.
 It is a convenient way of storing data, typically for config files.
+YAML is supported in many programming languages - the homepage linked below covers libraries you can use.

 Some use-cases include storing data for pages on a site like title and description, describing a CI workflow or setting up containers in a docker compose file.